Enjoying Bar Prep: 6 Ways to Make Studying for the Bar Exam More Fun and Effective (Visual Guide)

 Bar prep can be enjoyable if you go at your own pace and get better at it.
 And if it isn’t fun, you can just enjoy not having fun!

-Follow this visual guide of 6 things that can help you make steady progress and enjoy bar prep — without the frustration and exhaustion that come with the typical approach to studying for the bar exam.
+Follow this visual guide of 6 things that can help you make steady progress and enjoy bar prep — without the frustration and exhaustion that come with the default approach to studying for the bar exam.

 (4th one is my favorite!)